rweckert/pSupply/README.md

 Terminal=false <br/>

 ### Common System Requirements:
-The following applications are in general use of most Linux systems and are used in having vAlias deliver output:
-- awk
-- kill
-- print
-- read
-- rm
-- sed
-- upower
-- wmctrl
-- xdg-open
+Common shell commands found in most Linux installations are used to provide system functionalilty for this and other scripts shared from this profile.
+For thoroughness, these common shell commands are listed in alphabetical order with version and man page link for review:

 ### Critical System Requirements:
 Packages listed below provide the core ingredients for graphic display and desired output that enables SCRIPTNAME deliver output and are critical for successful execution of the the script: